nreinig3/job-matcher-webapp/README.md

      alt="Description of image"
      style="width: 60%; height: auto;">

- *An example of the data visualization generated after a user submits the text input shown below the text box*
+ *Fig. 2: An example of the data visualization generated after a user submits the text input shown below the text box*